Matthew Lickona 11:49 p.m., Dec. 10

 Influences: The Adolescents, Radiohead, Pink Floyd, the Pixies, King Crimson, My Bloody Valentine, Talking Heads, the Wrecking Crew, Switchfoot, White Rabbits, RX Bandits, Grizzly Bear,

-Based in Encinitas, the New Archaic was formed in early 2007 by Joe Harrison (guitar, keys, vocals) and Sean Carroll (drums), friends since grade school.
+Based in Encinitas, the New Archaic was formed in early 2007 by Joe Harrison (guitar, keys, flute, vocals) and Sean Carroll (drums), friends since grade school.
 The duo emerged from the local punk scene with their previous band, the Wrecking Crew, which toured with the Adolescents.
-The New Archaic is rounded out by Tolan Shaw (lead vocals, keys, guitar) and Tim McNalley (bass, vocals).
+The New Archaic's definitive lineup was rounded out by Tolan Shaw (lead vocals, keys, guitar) and Tim McNalley (bass, vocals).

 According to their website, “The New Archaic’s sound is far removed from that of punk but rather borders along the Alternate/Pop/Rock genre.”